gvSIGAssociation/gvnix/pages/legal-notice.md

 in force at all times and the rules of good faith, morality and decency.
-You may not use this web site any goal or purpose that is unlawful or prohibited by these terms of use, forbids any action to the detriment of the General Directorate for Information Technologies (DGTI) of the Regional Ministry of Finance and Public Administration of the Generalitat Valenciana or third parties.
+You may not use this web site any goal or purpose that is unlawful or prohibited by these terms of use, forbids any action to the detriment of the General Directorate for Information and Communication Technologies (DGTIC) at Regional Ministry of Finance and Economic Model of the Generalitat Valenciana or third parties.

 * The content is issued for information purposes, including general information only; not necessarily comprehensive, complete, accurate or updated information,